nextauthjs/next-auth/www/docs/schemas/adapters.md

 The tutorial [Custom models with TypeORM](/tutorials/typeorm-custom-models) explains how to extend the built in models and schemas used by the TypeORM Adapter.
 You can use these models in your own code.

 :::tip
 The `synchronize` option in TypeORM will generate SQL that exactly matches the documented schemas for MySQL and Postgres.

-However, it should not be enabled against production databases as it may cause data loss if the configured schema does not match the expected schema!
+This will automatically apply any changes it finds in the entity model, therefore it **should not be enabled against production databases** as it may cause data loss if the configured schema does not match the expected schema!
 :::

 ## Prisma Adapter